maidsafe/sn_browser/README.md

 Peruse exposes a set of APIs in the DOM which webapps can make use to connect to the SAFE Network, as well as fetch and store data on it.

-A webapp have direct access to this set of APIs thru the DOM at `window.safe`.
+A webapp has direct access to this set of APIs through the DOM at `window.safe`.

-The SAFE Network client API exposed by Peruse is a simple wrapper on top of the API provided by the `@maidsafe/safe-node-app` package (with a few minor exceptions explained below), therefore the documentation available for the `safe-node-app` API is valid and t's what a developer creating a webapp for Peruse needs to use as a reference.
+The SAFE Network client API exposed by Peruse is a simple wrapper on top of the API provided by the `@maidsafe/safe-node-app` package (with a few minor exceptions explained below), therefore the documentation available for the `safe-node-app` API is valid and is the main reference for any developer wanting to create a webapp for The SAFE Network.

 This API documentation can be found at the following URL: https://docs.maidsafe.net/safe_app_nodejs

 As an example, if a webapp is trying to make use of the [initialiseApp](https://docs.maidsafe.net/safe_app_nodejs/#initialiseapp) function, it simply needs to prefix the function name with `window.safe`, i.e. it shall simply call `window.safe.initialiseApp` and provide the parameters as described in that documentation.
 Note that it's not needed to import/require the `safe-app-node` package with `require('@maidsafe/safe-node-app')` from a webapp.

-You will find some example code snippets as well you can also use to learn and try the API.
+You will find some example code snippets in the [API documentation](https://docs.maidsafe.net/safe_app_nodejs) as well, that you can use to learn, and also look at the [Debugging section](#debugging) below for the interactive tool to try out the API.

 As mentioned above, there are only a few functions related to the initialisation and app authorisation request process that are exposed by Peruse and which slightly differ from the `safe-app-node` API:
 * There are no [initialisation options](https://docs.maidsafe.net/safe_app_nodejs/#initoptions) supported by the [initialiseApp](https://docs.maidsafe.net/safe_app_nodejs/#initialiseapp) function exposed in the DOM API
 * There are no [initialisation options](https://docs.maidsafe.net/safe_app_nodejs/#initoptions) supported by the [fromAuthUri](https://docs.maidsafe.net/safe_app_nodejs/#fromauthuri) function exposed in the DOM API
-* [openUri](https://docs.maidsafe.net/safe_app_nodejs/#authinterfaceopenuri) from authorisation interface is not available in the DOM API.
+* [openUri](https://docs.maidsafe.net/safe_app_nodejs/#authinterfaceopenuri) is not available in the DOM API.
 A webapp shall instead call the `window.safe.authorise` function to send an authorisation request to the Authenticator.
 E.g.:
     ```js
     const appInfo = {
         name: 'Hello SAFE Network',